eblancoh/cube_auth/README.md

 #### Installation of Anaconda Distribution

-Anaconda Distribution was used to set up the Python environment used to created this component of  the Cueb Auth PoC.
+Anaconda Distribution was used to set up the Python environment used to created this component of  the Cube Auth PoC.
 It can be deployed on Linux, Windows, and Mac OS X.

 **For Linux distro**